kailash-manasarovar/forgivenet-suite/developer-docs/docs/goerli/installation.md

 ## Run the app

-`cd` to the `frontend/src` directory, and run the following:
+`cd` to the `forgivenet-frontend/src` directory, check you're on the goerli branch with `git branch`, and run the following:

 ```sh
 npx http-server
 ```

-Agree to install it if prompted.

 ## Use the app

 The live app is now available at [http://127.0.0.1:8080](http://127.0.0.1:8080 ).
-Connect your MetaMask account and select the Goerli test network in MetaMask network options.
+Connect your wallet account and select the Goerli test network.

+Test the app.

 !!! important
     Each test request only requires 0.00001 ETH.